sylphlab/filesystem-mcp/memory-bank/systemPatterns.md

 - **`zod` Library:** Used for defining and validating tool input schemas.
 - **`diff` Library:** Used by `edit_file` to generate diff output.
 - **`detect-indent` Library:** Used by `edit_file` for indentation handling.
-- **`.github/workflows/publish.yml`:** Defines the automated build, parallel publishing, and release creation process using GitHub Actions, including corrected artifact handling.
+- **`.github/workflows/publish.yml`:** Defines the automated build, parallel publishing (on tag push), and release creation (on tag push) process using GitHub Actions, including corrected artifact handling.